 Optimization Tips

-- Skip those numbers that contain the digit 0 because they will never be nude numbers.
+- Avoiding numbers with the digit 0 as they cannot be prime numbers.

 Applications of Nude Numbers